abhishek8911/streamsnip/README.md

 # clip_nightbot

 The whole purpose of this is to ease the process of clipping after extensive issue in clipping by my one of the favorite streamer.
-I have made this </br>
+I made this </br>

 How to Use ?
 first edit `creds.json` with channelid and discord webhook where the request is to be done </br>
+and then just run `main.py` `python3 main.py` </br>
+you can use `nohup python3 main.py &` to run the script in background </br>
+PLEASE NOTE THAT THE PORT 5001 is open to world for this to be discoverable.

 Nightbot command:
 `​!addcom !clip $(urlfetch http://your_host_here:5001/clip/$(chatid)/$(querystring))`